mgeatz/LemurCode/README.md

 # Welcome to lemur code
-<h1>It's Not Quite The Worst<sup>[3]</sup></h1>
-LemurCode (lemur, lemur-p, and lemur-n) allows any CSS permutation of padding and margin, up to 100px/-100px.
+LemurCode (lemur, lemur-p, and lemur-n) "allows any CSS permutation of padding and margin,"<sup>[1]</sup> up to 100px/-100px.
 Simply add a defined class from LemurCode to your HTML tag's class attribute and away you GO!
 You'll be adding margin and padding indiscriminately in no time.
-AND it's minified, so you know it's good.<sup>[1]</sup>
+"AND it's minified, so you know it's good."<sup>[1]</sup>
 <br><br>
 With LemurCode you can make bad business requests a reality; you can give content authors the power they've been looking for; and, you never have to worry about inline styles (at least for margin and padding).
 <br><br>